 Primeline's results of operations and financial condition are dependent on the prices received for its natural gas, LPG and condensate production.
 Lower prices will adversely affect the value and quantity of Primeline's oil and gas reserves.
-All of Primeline's natural gas production is currently sold to Zhejiang Gas.
-Therefore, the majority of Primeline's revenue is currently dependent on the one contract, being the Gas Sales Contract.
-The Gas Sales Contract is between CCL (the operator of LS36-1) and Zhejiang Gas and as such Primeline has limited influence over its performance and terms.
+All Primeline's natural gas production is currently sold to Zhejiang Gas through CCL as sales agent.
+Therefore, most of Primeline's revenue is currently dependent on the one contract, being the Gas Sales Contract.
+The Gas Sales Contract is between CCL (as agent for Primeline and the operator of LS36-1) and Zhejiang Gas and as such Primeline must rely on CCL for performance of the Gas Sales Contract.
 If Zhejiang Gas was to attempt to terminate the Gas Sales Contract, or the cost of production from LS36-1 were to rise above the price provided for in the Gas Sales Contract that would have a material, adverse effect on Primeline's business.
-Continuation of the settlement issues that have arisen with Zhejiang Gas and conclusion of the Zhejiang Gas Arbitration or the CNOOC Arbitration adversely to the Company's expectations could each have a material adverse effect on the Company's business, financial condition and cash flow.
-(See Section 3.3).
+If Zhejiang Gas does not honour its obligations under the Zhejiang Gas Settlement, or CNOOC Arbitration is concluded adversely to the Company's expectations, that could have a material adverse effect on the Company's business, financial condition and cash flow.
+(See Sections 3 and 4.1).